 - Big Ol' Eyebrows: Elio's unibrow is legendary, and the man himself makes fun of it every now and then.

-- Bilingual Bonus: the title of their first album means "Let's happily fart and cum with Elio" in Tamil (see also Getting Crap Past the Radar).
-The title of their 1992 album means "It turned out that the Italian was a Greek spy" in Turkish and was Ripped from the Headlines of a Cyprus newspaper.
+- Bilingual Bonus: The title of their first album means "Let's happily fart and cum with Elio" in Sinhala.
+The title of their 1992 album means "The Greek spy, an Italian, has been expelled" in Turkish and was Ripped from the Headlines of a Cyprus newspaper.

-- Broken Record: a few songs are little more than the title repeated over and over, such as "Tonza patonza".
+- Broken Record: A few songs are little more than the title repeated over and over, such as "Tonza patonza".
 "Raccomando", from their sucky 1990 album (see Stylistic Suck below), just says "Buon Natale e... mi raccomando" ("Merry Christmas and... take care") over and over again.

-- Confusing Multiple Negatives: parodied.
+- Confusing Multiple Negatives: Parodied.
 A very rare cassette◊ from 1992 was called "Not Unpreviously Unreleased'nt".